 "G.G. was a huge part of our success," Patsos said of his former assistant.
 "G.G. is not only a tremendous coach, but he is a better person.
 His knowledge of the game is outstanding, and I believe that he will be a great leader of the program going forward."

-During his time at Loyola, Smith handled many on-court coaching and scouting responsibilities for the Greyhounds.
+During his time as an assistant at Loyola, Smith handled many on-court coaching and scouting responsibilities for the Greyhounds.
 In his last two seasons as an assistant, Loyola posted its first two Division I 20-win seasons, and this year's trip to the CollegeInsider.com Postseason Tournament Quarterfinals marked the first back-to-back postseason appearances since 1951-1953.

 In his seven years at Loyola, Smith has coached 11 All-MAAC/Patriot League performers, four members of the league's All-Rookie Team, four MAAC Sixth Players of the Year and a Rookie of the Year.